tdecorso/containers/README.md

 # containers.h

-A single-header, type-agnostic data structures library in C99.
+A type-agnostic data structures library in C99.

 ## Overview